 After ten hours of traveling we have finally made it to Madrid!
 We got in around 11 o´clock in the morning and had the entire day to ourselves to explore the city.
 We broke up into separate groups and went on a couple of mini adventures.
 Some of us tried churros and hot chocolate while other tried tapas, both of which are some of the local specialties.
 In addition to trying the new food we walked through some of the different plazas and went shopping for souvenir.
 Some of us have even been trying to practice our Spanish.
 It was an exciting first day in this new city.

 Our trip to Spain and Morocco has started this week in Madrid and included stops in Segovia, Escorial, and a trip to Alcala de Henares for a cooking demonstration and lunch at the cooking school.
 On Friday we began the really cold day with a tour of the town where Miguel de Cervantes (who wrote Don Quixote) lived.
 We did a game in which we were divided into 2 teams – orange and blue – and were asked to recreate various scenes from Spanish culture and history.
 Our guides were students from the university who were studying tourism.
 They showed us the various sites of the city, including the home of Cervantes and churches.
 The blue team ended up winning the game.
 Following the game and the tour, we were shown around the cooking school and watched chefs prepare our paella that we ate during our lunch at the school.
 The paella was delicious!
-It is truly an authentic Spanish dish, will saffron, fish, and other ingredients.
+It is truly an authentic Spanish dish, with saffron, fish, and other ingredients.
 We were served gazpacho, a cold Spanish soup, and flan.